top of page

 SBD: You dog! - are you keeping a piece here?
 Or two perchance?
 (SBD all merriment - H, not so much)

-B: I'm not in the habit of keeping my dear Scrope - as you know - I require rest and recuperation after my confinement at Southwell - that cursed, detestable and abhorred abode of scandal, antiquated virginity, and universal infamy
+B: I'm not in the habit of keeping my dear Scrope - as you know (flops into chair) I require rest and recuperation after my confinement at Southwell - that cursed, detestable and abhorred abode of scandal, antiquated virginity, and Goddamed universal infamy! (winces) - do pardon the blasphemy

 H: I hope confinement in this equally rural cistern eases your temper somewhat - and you commence work on a doughty poem which will earn you a bust in the Abbey